glouppe/info8006-introduction-to-ai/projects/project1/README.md

 	* **Length** - 0.25 point
 		* 0.25 point: at least 2 pages and at most 4 pages.
 		* 0 point: length not respected

-5. **Feedback (BONUS)** - 1 point
-	* 1 point: constructive feedback.
-	* 0 point: irrelevant feedback.

-N.B.: For any project, if the total grade (bonus included) is higher than 20, the exceeding points can be transferred to another project.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.
 ---

 ## Credits